-Program Number and Title Supported Organization Strategic Planning Goal/Objective Related FY 11-12 and Beyond Key Action Plan/Initiative(s) and Timeline for Accomplishing the Plans (Timeline: 2011-12 through 2013-14) Key Cross References for Performance Measures 1.0 HGTC will provide a lifelong learning environment and experience that encourages the development of knowledge, skills, behaviors, and attitudes of value for students.
-Relevant program learning outcomes.
+Program Number and Title Supported Organization Strategic Planning Goal/Objective Related FY 11-12 and Beyond Key Action Plan/Initiative(s) and Timeline for Accomplishing the Plans (Timeline: 2011-12 through 2013-14) Key Cross References for Performance Measures 1.0 HGTC will provide a learning environment and experience that encourages the development of knowledge, skills, behaviors, and values for students.
+Well-defined and relevant program learning outcomes for successful employment and lifelong learning.
 State of the art learner-driven facilities and environment.
-Accessible, creative and collaborative delivery of instruction, including dual enrollment educational offerings.
-Positive impact on student learning outcomes, retention, goal accomplishment, graduation rate, and job placement through the Guided Plan for Success.
-7.1-1, 7.1-2, 7.1-3, 7.1-4, 7.1-5, 7.1-6, 7.1-7, 7.1-8, 7.2-1, 7.2-2, 7.2-3, 7.5-1, 7.5-2
+Accessible, creative, and collaborative delivery of instruction (including dual enrollment and online educational offerings).
+Relevant and cost effective, market-driven programs of study.
+Viable, relevant, and recognized workforce training and skills attainment certification.
+Continuous improvement in teaching and the quality of instruction.
+7.1-1, 7.1-2, 7.1-3, 7.1-4, 7.1-5, 7.1-6, 7.1-7, 7.2-1, 7.2-2, 7.2-3, 7.5-1, 7.5-2

-2.0 HGTC will revise, enhance, create, and deliver programs of study that promote quality and effective job market relevance for the purpose of producing a highly skilled and knowledgeable workforce.
-2.1 Relevant and cost effective, job market-driven programs of study (new and existing).
-2.2 Viable, relevant, and recognized workforce training and skills attainment certification.
-2.3 Continuous improvement in teaching and quality of instruction.
-7.1-1, 7.1-2, 7.1-3, 7.1-4, 7.1-5, 7.1-6, 7.1-7, 7.2-1, 7.2-2, 7.2-3, 7.5-1, 7.5-2 3.0 HGTC will provide comprehensive, seamless, and innovative services to enable students to be successful in accomplishing their chosen goals.
-3.1 Alternative and effective student engagement, support, and auxiliary services.
-3.2 Comprehensive strategic recruitment and marketing plan.
-3.3 Relevant professional services integrated with instruction to facilitate students' real world and career readiness.
-7.1-1, 7.1-2, 7.1-3, 7.1-4, 7.1-5, 7.1-6, 7.1-7, 7.2-3, 7.6-2 4.0 HGTC will continuously improve the productivity, efficiency, and effectiveness of services and activities utilized throughout the College.
-4.1 Effective and efficient administrative processes, systems, and technology infrastructure.
-4.2 Cost effective systems of internal control with transparency.
-4.3 Appropriate resources and opportunities for employee development.
-4.4 Effective and efficient use of, and appropriate stewardship and allocation of financial, physical, and personnel resources.
-4.5 Appropriate plans for public safety, emergency preparedness, and business continuity.
-7.3-1, 7.3-2, 7.3-3, 7.3-4, 7.3-5, 7.3-6, 7.4-1, 7.4-2, 7.6-2 5.0 HGTC will engage in the development of partnerships with local, state, and national entities for expanding financial, physical, and educational resources, and promoting a progressive and positive public image.
-5.1 Innovative collaboration with stakeholders and partners.
-5.2 Creative revenue, cost-savings, and grant funded projects.
-5.3 Active employee and student participation in community service.
-5.4 Comprehensive plan for branding of the College and influencing public awareness.
-5.5 Steadfast compliance with external accreditation and guidelines.
+2.0 HGTC will provide comprehensive, seamless, and innovative services to support student success in accomplishing their chosen goals.
+2.1 Effective student engagement, support and auxiliary services.
+2.2 Relevant career readiness services integrated with instruction.
+2.3 Successful implementation of the Guided Plan for Success with positive impact on job placement, licensure exams, persistence, and graduation.
+7.1-1, 7.1-2, 7.1-3, 7.1-4, 7.1-5, 7.1-6, 7.1-7, 7.2-1, 7.2-2, 7.2-3, 7.5-1, 7.5-2, 7.6-2 3.0 HGTC will continuously improve the productivity, efficiency, and effectiveness of services and activities utilized throughout the College.
+3.1 Effective and efficient administrative processes, software systems, and technological infrastructure.
+3.2 Cost effective systems of internal control with transparency.
+3.3 Applicable resources and opportunities for employee development.
+3.4 Effective and efficient use, stewardship, and allocation of financial, physical, and personnel resources.
+3.5 Relevant plans for public safety, emergency preparedness, and business continuity.
+7.3-1, 7.3-2, 7.3-3, 7.3-4, 7.3-5, 7.3-6, 7.4-1, 7.4-2, 7.6-2 4.0 HGTC will engage in partnerships with a variety of groups and organizations to expand and enhance resources, and promote a progressive and positive public image.
+4.1 Innovative and collaborative projects with partners for strengthening financial, physical, and educational resources.
+4.2 Active employee and student participation in community service.
+4.3 Comprehensive plan for branding the College and optimizing student enrollment.
+4.4 Steadfast compliance with applicable standards of accreditation agencies.
 7.2-1, 7.5-1, 7.6-1, 7.6-2